Mesoscale convective complex

-A mesoscale convective complex (MCC) is a unique kind of mesoscale convective system which is defined by characteristics observed in infrared satellite imagery.
+A mesoscale convective complex (MCC) is a unique kind of thunderstorm mesoscale convective system which is defined by characteristics observed in infrared satellite imagery.
 They are long-lived, often form nocturnally, and commonly contain heavy rainfall, wind, hail, lightning, and possibly tornadoes.

 Size

 A mesoscale convective complex has either an area of cloud top of 100,000 km2 or greater with temperature less than or equal to −32 °C, or an area of cloud top of 50,000 km2 with temperature less than or equal to −52 °C. Size definitions must be met for 6 hours or greater.
 Its maximum extent is defined as when cloud shield reaches maximum area.
 Its eccentricity (minor axis/major axis) is greater than or equal to 0.7 at maximum extent.